Hiroshima and Nagasaki

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

-Mr. Donn has an excellent website that includes a section on World War I and World War II.
+Mr. Donn has an excellent website with a sections on World War I and World War II.

 Representatives of the Japanese government formally surrender on board USS Missouri September 2, 1945.